 - Create a double boiler by filling a medium sized pot 1/2 way full with water, place a glass pyrex bowl in the water.

-- Pour beeswax in a glass bowl and allow to fully melt. **keep heat to low-medium**
+- Pour beeswax and coconut oil in a glass bowl and allow to fully melt.
+Keep your stove top on low-medium heat.

-- Steady your wick and allow to cool, preferably in a warm (170F) oven.
+- Steady the wicks and let the wax cool, preferably in a warm (170F) oven. (see why below)

 - Allow to set for 48 hours in order to cure before lighting.

-- Heat your glass candle containers in the over on 170 degrees Fahrenheit while your beeswax melts on the stove top.
+- Heat your glass candle containers in the oven on low (170 degrees Fahrenheit) while your beeswax melts on the stove top.
 This will allow very little “shock” to the beeswax while it’s being poured into the containers which will prevent cracking.
 I put mine on a cookie sheet for easy removal.

-- Allow your candles to cool in the oven at 170 degrees Fahrenheit with your oven door slightly ajar.
+- Once you’ve poured the wax into your candle containers, allow your candles to cool in the oven at 170 degrees Fahrenheit with your oven door slightly ajar.
 This will prevent cracking as well.
 Be sure to keep on cookie sheet!!

 - When first lighting your candles, always point the flame at the bottom of the wick so that your candle will burn correctly.

 - Do not get in a hurry when melting your beeswax.
 If you melt your wax in too high a temp, you could render the beeswax useless.
-Keep the stove top on low-medium.
+Keep the stove top on low-medium heat.

 - Do not add your essential oils while the heat is still on the wax.
 If the wax is too hot, the oil will burn up and also be useless.

-Have fun with this fun DIY!
+Have fun with this fun homemade citronella candle recipe!
 This year, we need all the help we can get outside!